Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \begin{flushleft} \emph{b.
 Model-level Fusion} \end{flushleft}

-It is possible to combine features on different models; such fusion focuses on model complementarity to achieve improved performance, categorized into \emph{intra-model} and \emph{inter-model}.
+It is possible to combine features from different models; such a fusion focuses more on model complementarity, with methods categorized into \emph{intra-model} and \emph{inter-model}.

-Generally, intra-model fusion suggests multiple deep models having similar or highly compatible structures, while inter-model fusion involves models with more differing structures.
-For instance, the widely-used dropout strategy in AlexNet \cite{krizhevsky2012imagenet} can be regarded as intra-model fusion: with random connections of different neurons between two fully-connected layers, each training epoch can be viewed as the combinations of different models.
-As a second example, Simonyan \etal \cite{simonyan2014very} introduce a ConvNet fusion strategy to improve the feature learning capacity of VGG where VGG-16 and VGG-19 are fused.
-This intra-model fusion strategy reduces the top-5 error by 2.7\% in image classification compared to a single counterpart network.
-Similarly, Liu \etal \cite{liu2016deepvehicles} mix different VGG variants to strengthen the learning for fine-grained vehicle retrieval.
-Ding \etal \cite{ding2018selective} propose a selective deep ensemble framework to combine ResNet-26 and ResNet-50 improve the accuracy of fine-grained instance retrieval.
-To attend to different parts of the object in an image, Kim \etal \cite{kim2018attention} train an ensemble of three attention modules to learn features with different diversities.
-Each module is based on different Inception blocks in GoogLeNet.
+Intra-model fusion suggests multiple deep models having similar or highly compatible structures, while inter-model fusion involves models with differing structures.
+For example, Simonyan \etal \cite{simonyan2014very} introduce a ConvNet intra-model fusion strategy to improve the feature learning capacity of VGG where VGG-16 and VGG-19 are fused.
+To attend to different parts of an image object, Wang \etal \cite{wang2019improving} realize the multi-feature fusion by selecting all convolutional layers of VGG-16 to extract image representations, which is demonstrated to be more robust than using only single-layer features.

-Inter-model fusion is a way to bridge different features given the fact that different deep networks have different receptive fields \cite{liu2015deepindex}, \cite{yang2017two}, \cite{zheng2016good}, \cite{bui2018sketching} \cite{ozaki2019large}, \cite{xuan2018deep}.
-For instance, a two-stream attention network \cite{yang2017two} is introduced to implement image retrieval where the mainstream network for semantic prediction is VGG-16 while the auxiliary stream network for predicting attention maps is DeepFixNet \cite{pan2016shallow}.
-Similarly, considering the importance and necessity of inter-model fusion to bridge the gap between mid-level and high-level features, Liu \etal \cite{liu2015deepindex} and Zheng \etal \cite{zheng2016good} combine VGG-19 and AlexNet to learn combined features, while Ozaki \etal \cite{ozaki2019large} make an ensemble to concatenate descriptors from six different models to boost retrieval performance.
-To illustrate the effect of different parameter choices within the model ensemble, Xuan \etal \cite{xuan2018deep} combine ResNet and Inception V1 \cite{szegedy2015going} for retrieval, concentrating on the embedding size and number of embedded features.
+Inter-model fusion is a way to bridge different features given the fact that different deep networks have different receptive fields \cite{liu2015deepindex},\cite{ozaki2019large},\cite{yang2017two},\cite{zheng2016good}.
+For instance, a two-stream attention network \cite{yang2017two} is introduced to implement image retrieval where the main network for semantic prediction is VGG-16 while an auxiliary network is used for predicting attention maps.
+Similarly, considering the importance and necessity of inter-model fusion to bridge the gap between mid-level and high-level features, Liu \etal \cite{liu2015deepindex} and Zheng \etal \cite{zheng2016good} combine VGG-19 and AlexNet to learn combined features, while Ozaki \etal \cite{ozaki2019large} concatenate descriptors from six different models.